Data Analyst

 • Return -1 if a second largest element does not exist.

-Q16.
-How to find the minimum number from a given set of numbers ?
+Q. How do you find the minimum number from a given set of numbers?

 Ans.